 HOW DO I PLACE MY CHILD FOR ADOPTION?

 You are able to choose either a licensed private adoption agency, government agency (such as Children and Family Services) or an adoption attorney.
 Most women choose a licensed private adoption agency or an adoption attorney because this enables them the opportunity to select the adoptive parent(s).
 In the San Francisco Bay Area, there are several private adoption agencies and adoption attorneys to choose from so you can choose the one that most aligns with your values and with whom you feel the most comfortable.
 At no time should you feel uncomfortable or feel pressured by an adoption provider.
-The professional counselors at Support Circle can provide you with community referrals to help you during your search.
+The patient advocates at Support Circle can provide you with community referrals to help you during your search.

 The adoption facilitator guides you through the legal process and can assist in notifying and obtaining consent for the adoption from the birth father.
 Attorney fees are paid by the agency or the adoptive couple, not by you.